-• not to appoint an internal auditor.
+not to appoint an internal auditor.
 However the Governors have appointed Price & Company, the external auditor, to perform additional checks.

 The external auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-The external auditor reports to the Board of Governors through the Enterprise committee/Audit committee on the operation of the systems of control and on the discharge of the financial responsibilities of the Board of Governors.
+The external auditor reports to the Board of Governors on the operation of the systems of control and on the discharge of the financial responsibilities of the Board of Governors.